— DECK CLEANING · COOKEVILLE

 Final rinse and inspection

-We rinse thoroughly and check for any missed spots before signing off.
+I rinse thoroughly and check for any missed spots before signing off.

-How Much Does Deck Cleaning Cost in Cookeville, TN?
+How Much Does Deck Cleaning Cost?

 Deck cleaning pricing is based on square footage and whether fencing, railings, or stairs are included.
 The condition of the deck — how much mold or mildew has accumulated — can also affect the price.